Willy Ustad: Linkages

 Most of his books link with each other through common characters, settings and themes.
 A novel about the Norwegian prewar detective hero Knut Gribb describes the building of a factory that is important later in Fire Søsken.
 Characters from that series participate in the series Vokterne.
 A priest described in a historical novel about the Black Death makes an appearance as a ghost several hundred years later in a Fire søsken novel.
 In one sense, they might be regarded as parts of a still expanding mega-novel.

 Legends

 One of his early non-series books, Ulvetid (A Time of Wolves) describes the flight of a slave girl during the late Viking age, into a forest where she joins a group of wolves.
 This is based on a local legend.
 On her way she passes through a large battle, and she meets the hulder, a supernatural woman that belongs to the subteranians still feared in remote parts of Norway.

 The novel was sold in the museum shop at Stiklestad in Trøndelag, that commemorates the Battle of Stiklestad in 1030, where Olaf II of Norway fell.
-He was later sainted as St. Olav, Norway's patron saint, with a wide cult around the North Sea in catholic times.
+He was later sainted as St. Olav, Norway's patron saint, with a wide cult around the North Sea in Catholic times.

-Ustad has written a couple of non-fiction books about flying saucers.
+Ustad wrote a couple of non-fiction books about flying saucers.